 There are numerous reasons to choose a half rack.

-They are first of the generally perceived racks, offering both support and flexibility.
+They are the first of the generally perceived racks, offering both support and flexibility.

 If you are looking for a piece of small footprint equipment, adding a half rack to your home gym would be an excellent decision.

 Half racks offer you more versatility and freedom.
-The barbell is typically used off the front of the rack, which makes this rack a decent choice for overhead lifts and movements like overhead squats.
+The barbell is typically used off the rack’s front, which makes this rack a decent choice for overhead lifts and movements like overhead squats.

 In the case of a failed rep, some half racks consist of safety arms to prevent it.